cuemacro/finmarketpy/README.md

 * Basic implementation of plotting for line charts
 * Basic downloading of market data like Bloomberg/Yahoo etc. via generic wrapper

+# Coding log

+* 10 Jul 2015 - Added ability to download Dukascopy FX tick data (data is free for personal use - check Dukascopy terms & conditions).
+Note that past month of data is generally not made available by Dukascopy

 End of note